 The nearest they got to such lofty heights previously was in 1986.
 It was then they made it to the final only to be defeated by Gaeil Colmcille by two points, 0-7 to 1-6.

-Two points was the margin today only this time they were on the right side of the fence, the winning side - and how their supporters cheered and savoured the moment.
+Two points was the margin in this game, only this time they were on the right side of the fence, the winning side - and how their supporters cheered and savoured the moment.
 How they basked in the fact that they were witnesses to history.

 There were a few tears too but that's only to be expected on this the day the Hill reached the top of the mountain.

 And what tenacity and self belief they showed in fashioning a victory against a fancied O'Mahonys side.
-That unshakable belief was most obvious in the closing minutes of normal time.
+That unshakable belief, firm conviction was most obvious in the closing minutes of normal time.

 With time almost up O'Mahonys launched an attack.
 The outstanding Aodhan Mallon lofted the ball towards the Meath Hill goalmouth.
 The ball broke to Sean Betson.

 The O'Mahonys' player had a chance, a half-chance, for a goal.
 Wisely, you felt at the time, he knocked the ball over the bar.
-It looked like it might be enough.
+It looked like it would be enough.

 Then two minutes into injury time Meath Hill, who hadn't lost a game in the championship all year, moved the ball upfield.
 The seconds were ticking, there was no room for error.